-Temporal Proximities is the first exhibition to span the evocative North and the South Laundries, following the first stage of conservation and restoration works, due to be completed June 2019.
+Temporal Proximities is the first exhibition to span the North and South Magdalen Laundries at Abbotsford Convent.
+The first stage of conservation and restoration works in these heritage-listed spaces is currently underway and due to be completed June 2019.
 The Magdalen Laundries Program provides a space for artists, audiences and communities to experience new practices, narratives and histories, while respecting the heritage and social history of the Laundries.
 We aim to nurture female (identifying) experience and honour their leadership within these spaces into the future.

 Kelli Alred is the Artistic Director of Channels Festival: International Biennial of Video Art, an independent curator and researcher.
 She has developed and presented exhibitions, performances and public art at Melbourne International Festival, ACMI, Dark Mofo, Arts Centre Melbourne, Tate Modern, Tate Britain, Site Gallery, The Netherlands Media Arts Institute and National Art Museum of China.

-Helen Grogan produces site-specific works incorporating photography, video, sound, sculpture and choreography.
-Her work has been exhibited at Galerie Stadtpark in Vienna, Art Gallery of New South Wales, Biennale of Sydney, Australian Centre for Contemporary Art, National Gallery of Victoria, Melbourne International Festival, Rijksakademie in Amsterdam; Kontext Festival in Berlin and Kulturhuse in Stockholm, among others.
+Helen Grogan develops works that critically engage with specific exhibition contexts.
+Works incorporate photography, video, sound, sculpture, and choreography.
+Her practice has been exhibited at Galerie Stadtpark in Krems (Austria), Art Gallery of New South Wales, Biennale of Sydney, Australian Centre for Contemporary Art, National Gallery of Victoria, Melbourne International Arts Festival, Rijksakademie in Amsterdam; Kontext Festival in Berlin, and Kulturhuse in Stockholm, among others.

 Katie Lee works in sculpture, site-specific installation and performance, often collaborating with other artists and dancers to emphasise relationships between the performing body and structure.
 Her work has been exhibited at ACCA, Newcall Gallery in Auckland, Shepparton Art Museum, Anna Pappas Gallery, Sutton Gallery, Alaska Projects and Centre for Contemporary Photography, among others.